 (e) has power to give guarantees, indemnities and undertakings whether in respect of the payment or repayment of moneys, the performance of obligations, or otherwise.

-[Section 12 amended by No. 28 of 2006 s.
+[Section 12 amended: No. 28 of 2006 s.
 320 and 332.]

 12A.
 Joint ventures

 (1) To further the objects of this Act or the Government Employees’ Housing Act 1964, subject to subsection (3), the Authority may enter into a joint venture arrangement.